Will Scholfield, Engineer

 Ground source heat pump installation is even more expensive - expect to pay between £15,000 and £40,000 in total.

-Heat Pumps work better when the water in the radiators is heated to a lower temperature, so you may need to replace some of your radiators with larger ones to make the most of your heat pump's efficiency.
+Heat pumps work more efficiently when the water in the radiators is heated to a lower temperature, so you may need to replace some of your radiators with larger ones to efficiently maintain a warm and comfortable home.

-This is why the cost of installation could be high compared to replacing a gas boiler, where you would simply connect to the existing radiators.
+This is why the cost of installation could be high compared to replacing a gas boiler, where you could simply connect to the existing radiators.

-Whether or not the investment is worth it depends on your financial circumstances and the type of heat pump you choose.
+Whether or not the investment is worth it depends on your financial circumstances, how well insulated your home is and the type of heat pump you choose.

 Using a hybrid system, such as a gas or oil boiler, combined with a heat pump is a good alternative to using a heat pump alone.
 This is particularly true for older homes with small radiators.